ielmas/Digit-Predicter/README.md

 # digitPredicter
-A program that predicts the digit that you write
+A program that predicts the digit that you write.

 DESCRIPTION

 Here is my digit classifier.
 I am implementing this by logistic regression.

-Trainer class:
+TRAINER CLASS:
 This class is to traing the model.
-Predicter class:
+PREDICTOR CLASS:
-      This class is to predict the digit by given parameters Main class:
+This class is to predict the digit by given parameters MAIN CLASS:
 This class is to test Trainer and Predicter class.